-A biological gradient also is known as a dose-response curve (discussed in Chapter 3), which shows a linear trend in the association between exposure and disease.
+A biological gradient also is known as a doseresponse curve (discussed in the chapter on environmental toxicology), which shows a linear trend in the association between exposure and disease.
 An example arises from the linear association between the number of cigarettes smoked and the lung cancer death rate.